OctopusSamples/SpaceCloner/README.md

 Tenant variables were excluded mostly due to how they are returned from the API.
 Honestly it looked like a bit of a maintenance nightmare.

-The script will also skip the following items if they already exist:
-- Accounts (match by name)
-- Feeds (match by name)
-- Tenants (match by name)
-- Sensitive variables
-- Community Step Templates
-- Worker Pools (match by name)
-- Process steps (match by name)
-- Channels

-## Use Cases

-This script was written to solve the following use cases.

-- As a user I want to split my one massive default space into multiple spaces on the same instance.
-- As a user I have two Octopus Deploy instances.
-One for dev/test deployments.
-Another for staging/prod deployments.
-I have the same set of projects I want to keep in sync.
-- As a user I want to clone a set of projects to a test instance to experiment with some new options.
-- As a user I want to merge multiple Octopus Deploy instances into the one space on one instance (we wouldn't recommend this, but it is possible).

-### Upcoming Use Cases

-- As a user I have a set of "master" projects.
-I clone from that project when I need to create a new project.
-However, when the process on the "master" project is updated I would like to update the existing projects.

-## How it works
-You provide the a source Octopus instance space and a destination Octopus instance space.
-It will hit the API of both instances and copy items from the source space into the destination space.

-This script was designed to be run multiple times.

-## The Space Has to Exist
-The space on the source and destination must exist prior to running the script.
-The script will fail if the destination space doesn't exist.
-It doesn't create a space for you.

-## Limitations
-Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
-It also cannot download packages for you.

-- All Sensitive Variables cloned will be set to 'Dummy Value'.
-- All Accounts cloned will have dummy values for keys and ids.
-- All External Feeds will have their login credentials set to `null`.
-- All package references in "script steps" (AWS CLI, Run a Script, Azure CLI) in deployment process or runbook process steps will be removed.
-All deployment steps with package references will remain as is.

 ## Multiple Runs Encouraged
 This script was designed to be run multiple times.
 It isn't useful if the script is constantly overwriting / removing values each time you run it.
 It will not overwrite the following: